 Syrian warplanes pound rebel-held area in central city

-BEIRUT -- Syrian opposition activists say government warplanes are pounding a rebel-held neighborhood in the central city of Homs, killing at least three and wounding dozens.
+BEIRUT — Government warplanes pounded a rebel-held neighborhood in the central city of Homs on Sunday, killing at least three and wounding dozens, Syrian opposition activists said, and President Bashar Assad's forces pushed ahead in Syria's offensive on the historic central town of Palmyra that is held by the Islamic State group.

-Sunday's airstrikes came a day after the al-Waer neighborhood was subjected to more than 40 air raids that killed and wounded dozens.
+The Britain-based Syrian Observatory for Human Rights and pro-government media said troops were about 9 kilometers (6 miles) west of Palmyra, which his home to some of the world's most treasured archaeological sites.

+IS overran Palmyra, prized for its ancient Roman archaeological ruins, for a second time in December.
+In March last year, government forces had captured the town ending a 10-month rule of terror by the extremists.

-The Britain-based Syrian Observatory for Human Rights and the al-Waer-based activist Bebars al-Talawy said the airstrikes killed three people.
+The Observatory and the al-Waer-based activist Bebars al-Talawy said the airstrikes killed three people.

+"Today's escalation began in the early afternoon with repeated airstrikes," al-Talawy said via text messages from al-Waer.

 The Observatory said that in addition to the airstrikes, al-Waer is being subjected to shelling.